-NowComment's most important feature is its powerful yet very easy-to-use interface that lets you:
+NowComment's most important feature is its powerful yet very easy-to-use interface that:

-- help you skim when there are a lot of comments
+- helps you skim through comment summaries when there are lots of comments

 - *Document View Options